 There are many events and opportunities available through BI Student Organisation (BISO).

 Being an active student at BI means getting involved in the student union.
 As an active student, you will meet people outside your class and regular social group.
 You can build a large network of friends and contacts, and use your new knowledge in practical situations.

 You will also get more opportunities to engage with potential employers.
 In short: By being an active member of the student organisation, you will enrich your student life!

 InSA arranges various social activities for BI students.
 Join their excursions, movie nights, parties, sightseeing in Oslo and other events to get to know your fellow students.

-The on-campus student pub is an important part of the social life at BI.
+The on-campus student pub "Kroa" is an important part of the social life at BI.
 Prices are student-friendly, and there are regular events such as standup comedy, quizzes, mini concerts, and live soccer matches on TV.

 Arranged twice a year, this event is a great way to learn more about the different societies, academic associations, projects and staff functions in the Student Union on campus.
 This is your chance to get involved!